Storyflow Logo

 Ulysses logo

-Ulysses is the cleaner Mac and iOS alternative with iCloud sync that actually works.
-The library structure mirrors Scrivener's binder, the markdown editor is fast, and the export pipeline handles ebook and print-ready manuscript formatting cleanly.
+Ulysses is the cleaner Mac and iOS alternative with iCloud sync that actually works, and the tool I drafted the memoir in.
+The library mirrors Scrivener's binder for light Organizing, the markdown editor is fast and quiet for Drafting, and the export pipeline handles ebook and print-ready formatting for Publishing.
+Where Scrivener asks you to learn it, Ulysses asks you to write.
+The trade is depth: it will not hold a sprawling research project or a 12-POV plot.

-Best for: Mac and iOS writers who want clean modern interface with integrated paradigm.
-Not for: Windows or Linux writers.
+Jobs it does best: Draft, Publish.
+Best for: Mac and iOS writers who want a clean interface and reliable sync.
+Not for: Windows or Linux writers, or those whose book is mostly a development problem.

 Pricing: $5.99/month or $39.99/year.
 14-day trial.

-Pros: Best Mac and iOS sync, markdown-based portability, clean writer experience, mature export pipeline.
+Pros: Best Mac and iOS sync in the category, markdown portability, calm writer experience, mature EPUB and DOCX export.

-Cons: Mac and iOS only, structural depth is lighter than Scrivener, subscription model.
+Cons: Mac and iOS only, lighter development depth than Scrivener, subscription-only.

-Verdict: Ulysses is the right pick for Mac and iOS writers who value clean interface.
+Verdict: Ulysses is the right pick for Mac and iOS writers, and the best drafting half of a paired workflow.

 3. Storyflow (Best Structural Canvas, Different Paradigm)